 Led by faculty at Montana State University and including collaborators from University of South Dakota and University of Wyoming, the WAFERx project began in 2017 when the team of scientists was awarded an NSF EPSCoR Track II grant.

-BECCS, while potentially lowering CO2 emissions, will require transformations in agriculture, land-use, and energy production systems which could create trade-offs between water, food, energy, biodiversity, and rural development.
-It is important to study and understand these trade-offs before BECCS is considered as an alternate energy system in the region.
+BECCS, while potentially lowering CO2 emissions, will require transformations in agriculture, land-use, and energy production systems, which could create trade-offs among food, water, energy, biodiversity, and rural development.
+We seek to understand the implications of these trade-offs for the local people, economy, culture, and natural resources.

 Bioenergy with Carbon Capture and Storage (BECCS) is an energy production system with the potential to remove more CO2 from the atmosphere than it releases.